syncfusion-content/javascript-docs/js/api/ejRibbon.md

-Specify the index of the ribbon tab to select the given index tab item in the ribbon control.
+Specifies the index of the ribbon tab to select the given index tab item in the ribbon control.